margaretfoster/PRISM-framework/examples/growth_trap.md

 ---

-### Scope
+### Scope Conditions

-**Scope Conditions — What We *Can* Claim:**
+**What We *Can* Claim:**
 - Recruitment influxes are associated with systematic behavioral and messaging changes
-- Multiple independent signals triangulate to same temporal patterns
+- Multiple independent signals triangulate to the same temporal patterns
-- Pattern consistency supports an organizational mechanism over measurement artifact
+- Pattern consistency supports an organizational mechanism over a measurement artifact
-- Method successfully operationalizes abstract organizational concepts computationally
+- The measurement strategy operationalizes abstract organizational concepts computationally

 **What We *Cannot* Claim:**
 - Causal effect size of recruitment on organizational change
 - That recruitment is sufficient or necessary for change
-- Internal mechanism details (which leaders, which debates drove adaptation)
+- Internal mechanism details (which specific leaders, position in the hierarchy, or debates drove adaptation)
 - Generalizability to non-violent clandestine organizations

 ---